Cultural Hegemony...Naturalising Authority

 The term originates from the work of the Marxist political thinker Antonio Gramsci.
 His idea of hegemony rests on his assertion that society is made up of different classes with the ruling class achieving and maintaining power by ensuring the masses all believe the social order to be the norm.
 Through various means (and these can be accidental, they do not rely on a conspiracy to subvert the thought processes of those they oppress) the ideas of the ruling class begin to seem natural and therefore not questioned by society as a whole.
 In this way social structures and political systems which are damaging to the majority become to be accepted as inevitable and natural.

-Gramsci was writing to explore why revolutions had not occurred when the socio-economic conditions had largely been met.
-He believed that structural mechanisms across the political and civil sectors of society served to organically bolster the position of the ruling class, even when on the surface they may not do so.
+Gramsci was writing to explore why revolutions had not occurred when the socio-economic conditions that Karl Marx predicted made revolution inevitable had largely been met.
+Gramsci believed that structural mechanisms across the political and civil sectors of society served to organically bolster the position of the ruling class, even when on the surface they may not do so.
 For example, the union movement works to protect the interests of the working class and ensure fairer working conditions.
-Gramsci argued that the ruling classes could then use the unions to give certain concessions to the working class which offered certain benefits, but which served to persuade the majority that the system worked and was fair.
-This has the effect of entrenching the current social order.
-The hegemonic relationship changes but as the ruling class are using the political sphere which they dominant to make the changes they always ensure it strengthens or reinforces their position.
+Gramsci argued that the ruling classes could then use the unions to give certain concessions to the working class which offered certain benefits to the working class but actually served to hide how they were being exploited.
+By overplaying the role of unions and suggesting they had more authority than they did it served to help persuade the majority that the system worked, and was fair to all.

 Over time the structural mechanisms which the ruling group use to maintain control begin to appear natural and the people who are disadvantaged by them accept them as natural and often even endorse them.
 For example in America at the moment the legal system privileges the interests of the wealthy over the poor - if you have enough money then almost any crime is permissible.